microsoft/vscode-jupyter/TELEMETRY.md

        <span style="color:red">Add jsDoc comments to describe this event.</span>
     - Properties:
         - `failureCategory`: `'methodException'`
+        A reason that we generate (e.g. kerneldied, noipykernel, etc), more like a category of the error.
         - `failureSubCategory`: `string`
         Name of the method in the extension that threw the exception.
+        Name of the method in the extension that threw the exception.
+Further sub classification of the error.
+E.g. kernel died due to the fact that zmq is not installed properly.
         - `failed`: `true`
         Whether there was a failure.
         - `stackTrace`: `string`